|« PreviousNext »|

 appear in the results data for the HIT.

-The form can submit data to that URL using either the "GET" or "POST" methods.
+The form must submit data to that URL using the "POST" method.
 The data the form submits should be name-value pairs in the CGI-style:

 Each field appears as the name, an equal sign, and the value.
 For example: